1 9 6 7 – 1 9 6 9 (USA)

-The Herculoids first aired on CBS in 1967, relating the daily challenges of planet Quasar’s King Zandor, wife Tara, son Dorno and a team of strange animals – The Herculoids.
+The Herculoids first aired on CBS in September 1967, relating the daily challenges of planet Quasar’s King Zandor, his wife Tara, son Dorno and a team of strange animal guardians – The Herculoids.

 Tundro was a multi-legged triceratops-like creature who fired exploding rocks from his horn, while Zok, a flying space dragon, fired energy beams from his eyes and his tail.